Brainspotting Therapy Intensives for residents of Colorado and Oregon

 Both are somatic, trauma-focused approaches with solid research behind them.
 The major difference is that brainspotting tends to feel a little more flexible in its approach compared to EMDR, which has a defined protocol.

-You can read up on the other differences here. -
+You can read up on the other differences between Brainspotting and EMDR here.

 Some people like to do an intensive a couple times a year, while others prefer to do them once a quarter.